Eden Street Arncliffe Central

 The Team:

 The 1.34-hectare site is located near Arncliffe train station and will include 744 apartments spread across 4 towers of varying heights, ranging from 18 to 21 storeys.
 This mixed-tenure community will integrate 180 social housing units with 564 main-market residential units of similar scale, design, and amenities.
-At the ground level of the residential complex, there will be a mixed-use precinct offering vibrant retail and civic space.
+At the residential complex’s ground level, a mixed-use precinct will offer vibrant retail and civic space.
 Car parking for retail and residents will be accommodated through two and a half levels of the site-wide basement.

 > See the marketing website for Arncliffe Central here.